stxnext/visual-similarity-search/README.md

 After training, follow steps:
 * Copy `trunk.pth` and `embedder.pth` files to the `data/models/dataset_name` folder.

-### MLOps
+### Training Results

+When a model training is finalized, a folder containing training results for this experiment is created.
+Part of these results showcase model performance and information regarding metrics and their evolution in time.
+To interpret these results better, this data can be ingested by [Tensorboard](https://www.tensorflow.org/tensorboard), providing user with necessary dashboards.

-Metric logs generated during the training period can be uploaded to the Tensorboard Dev using following command.
+Metric logs generated during the training period can be uploaded to the [Tensorboard-dev](https://tensorboard.dev), which is a server-based repository of experimental results, using following command.
 ```
 tensorboard dev upload --logdir metric_dataset_name/training_logs \
     --name "dataset_name training experiments" \